animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 #### Migrations

-As we can see in the code snippet above, we did not need to provide for a connection string but had to add additional parameter defining which assembly contains the migrations, this is what directs the context where to look for the migrations.
+As we can see in the code snippet above, we did not need to provide a connection string but had to add a parameter defining which assembly contains the migrations, this is what directs the context where to look for the migrations.
 And then the rest is just the magic of dotnet ef commands with which perform all the wonders for us.

-With two different projects for migrations the main case I am trying to cater to is that there might be multiple releases on a development server, but we might wish to release or create migrations once in a while when things are stable or any other valid reason.
+With two different projects for migrations, the main case I am trying to cater to is that there might be multiple releases on a development server, but we might wish to release or create migrations once in a while when things are stable or any other valid reason.

 Run the following command from the root folder, and it now creates the migrations in the project specified with the -p flag.